 2. Mid-Range Agency / Media Management Company: £2,000 – £7,000 per month

-This is where most serious personal branding work happens.
+Most serious personal branding work happens.

 - A dedicated strategist